Skip to content

 WriteByte(0x01);

-// Length of our data, little endian
+// Size of our data

-// One's Complement of our datas length, little endian
+// One's Complement of our datas size

-// A 32-Bit Adler Checksum is calculated and appended
+// A 32-bit Adler Checksum is calculated and appended

 The final layout looks as follows.